A BRIEF HISTORY OF KINGSTON UPON HULL, ENGLAND

 In 1901 the population of Hull was 239,000 and it continued to rise.
 Meanwhile, City Hall was built in 1909 and the Guildhall was built in 1916.
 During the first world war, Zeppelins (airships) bombed Hull.
 One raid in June 1915 killed 24 people.

 During the 20th century amenities in Hull continued to improve.
 Ferens Art Gallery opened in 1927.
 A new theater opened in 1939.
-In the 1920s and 1930s slum clearance began in the center of Hull.
-Many new council houses were built on the West, North and East of the city.
+In the 1920s and 1930s, slum clearance began in the center of Hull.
+Many new council houses were built on the West, North, and East of the city.
 In the early 20th century many houses in Hull did not have flushing toilets.
-Instead they had 'earth closets' (Basically a pail with a container of ashes of loose earth over it.
-When you pulled a lever ashes or earth covered the contents of the pail.
+Instead, they had 'earth closets' (Basically a pail with a container of ashes of loose earth over it.
+When you pulled the lever ash or earth covered the contents of the pail.
 Men came at night to collect the contents and emptied it into a cart).
 As well as building council houses Hull council converted earth closets to flushing toilets in the early 20th century.

 In 1929 the boundaries of Hull were extended to include Sutton and part of Anlaby.
 In 1935 Queens Gardens were laid out on the site of a filled-in dock.

 However Hull suffered severely in the depression of the 1930s.
 Many Dockers were unemployed so were many men in the shipbuilding industry.
 On the other hand, there were some more modern industries such as engineering.
 During the Second World War about 5,000 houses were destroyed in Hull as well as 14 schools and 27 churches.

 In the 20th century Hull imported wool from Australia and New Zealand.
 Wheat was also imported.
 So was petrol and wood.
 Coal and cotton were exported.
 Fishing boomed.
-Hull was Britainís third largest port and its main fishing port.
+Hull was the third-largest port in Britain and its main fishing port.
 It was also a major passenger port.
 In 1970 160,000 people traveled to or from Gothenburg in Sweden or Rotterdam in Holland.

 In the late 20th century industries in Hull included flour milling.
 Oil cake was made in Hull.
 So were metal boxes, plastic bags, excavators and caravans.